umbx-dot/iToken/README.md

 - Check browser console for any script errors

 ### Token Login Fails
-- Ensure incognito mode is enabled for the extension
+- Ensure incognito mode is allowed for the extension
 - Verify the token is valid using the token validator first
 - Check that popup blockers are not interfering with the login window